Our helpline provides you with support and information and will connect you to the right LGBTQ services or advice.

 - You were abusive, homophobic, transphobic, bi-phobic or threatening to our volunteers or deliberately made it difficult for other people to access our service.

 What if I have a complaint?

 If you are unhappy with the service that you have received we have a process in place so that you are able to give us feedback and make a complaint.
 A full copy of our complaints procedure is available on request to obtain this please email [email protected]

 We won’t tell you what to do

-Whilst we will listen to you and offer support, we are not able to tell you what to do.
-It might be that we are able to signpost you to another organisation that is able to offer you more specialist and practical support.
+Whilst we will listen to you and offer support, we are not able to advise you or tell you what to do.
+It might be that we are able to signpost you to another Switchboard project or another organisation that is able to offer you more specialist and practical support.

 We don’t talk about us

 First and foremost we are here for you and to support you.
 For that reason we do not generally talk about ourselves other than sharing our name, pronoun and sexual identity.

 We have the utmost respect for your right to privacy and confidentiality and we take this issue very seriously.